-We have added unsweetened cocoa powder (from Anthony’s); matcha powder, and extracts to make all kinds of flavors, like banana, butterscotch, chocolate banana, and orange (we are buying most of our extracts from Savory Spice).
-I also did a half almond mile eggnog with half regular almond milk and that was delicious too!
+We have added unsweetened cocoa powder (from Anthony's); matcha powder, and extracts to make all kinds of flavors, like banana, butterscotch, chocolate banana, and orange (we are buying most of our extracts from Savory Spice).
+I also did half-almond mile eggnog with half regular almond milk and that was delicious too!
 Mix the base and flavoring and put it in the fridge overnight and presto!

 Working On | Stories for 2021

 > Since we aren't traveling during this holiday break I am trying to do planning for stories I will work on in 2021.
 Given that we are not likely to travel until the second half of 2021, I am relying on the vast pool of travel experiences that I already have.
 Having been to Paris 50 times and being an avid Francophile married to a Frenchman, we retain lots of connections to France and I have lots of possibilities when it comes to stories.
 It will be glorious when we have fresh stories to tell!